foambubble/foam/docs/azure-devops-wiki.md

 [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/) is Microsoft's collaboration software for software development teams, formerly known as Team Foundation Server (TFS) and Visual Studio Team Services.
 It is available as an on-premise or SaaS version.
 The following recipe was tested with the SaaS version, but should work the same way for the on-premise.

-Following recipe is written in assumption that you already have Azure DevOps project.
+The following recipe is written with the assumption that you already have an [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/) project.

 ## Setup a Foam workspace